webmaster442/EngineerCalc/DynamicEvaluator/Doc.md

+# Abs

+Returns the absolute value of a given number.

+`Abs(value)`

+## Parameters

+* value

+     A number, whose absolute value will be returned.

 # Ceiling

 Returns the smallest integral value that is greater than or equal to the specified double-precision floating-point number.
 Note that this method returns a double instead of an integral type.